 Performance rights granted under the FY2018 LTI plan were due to be tested in August 2020, following approval of the Company's financial report for the year ended 30 June 2020.
 Performance rights granted under the FY2019 and FY2020 LTI plans were due to be tested in subsequent years.
-There were two equally-weighted performance conditions for rights granted under each of these plans: the Company's ROIC performance over the performance period and the Company's EPS performance over the performance period.
+There were two equally-weighted performance conditions for rights granted under each of these plans: the Company's ROIC performance over the performance period.

-Because of the impact on the Company's business of the COVID-19 health crisis and the lockdown measures implemented by federal, state and territory governments in response to the crisis, the Board has cancelled all outstanding performance rights under the LTI plan.
+Because of the impact on the Company's business of the COVID-19 health crisis and the lockdown measures implemented by Federal, State and Territory Governments in response to the crisis, the Board has cancelled all outstanding performance rights under the LTI plan.